 School governors are responsible for the school's policy on SEN. The headteacher and the SENCO (Special Educational Needs Coordinator) ensure that the policy is put into practice.
-The SENCO organises support for individual children, but every teacher is responsible for making sure that your child's special educational needs are met in the classroom.
+The SENCO organises support for individual children, but every teacher is responsible making sure that your child's special educational needs are met in the classroom.

-The SENInformation Report on the school's website tells you more about the arrangements for SEN support and how to contact the SENCO.
+The SEN Information Report (also known as the school's Local Offer) on the school's website tells you more about the arrangements for SEN support and how to contact the SENCO.